Edie-Z/Portfolio1-GardenMaking/README.md

 ## Project Overview

 **Garden-Making** is a design showcase for an AR-enabled gardening app inspired by traditional Chinese gardens.
 This webpage highlights the design journey of the project, created in **2021**, including research, conceptualization, and interface design.
-The app aims to blend online and offline experiences, promoting garden aesthetics and encouraging engagement with physical garden sites.
+The app aims to blend online and onsite experiences, promoting garden aesthetics and encouraging engagement with physical garden sites.

 This webpage features smooth scrolling navigation, dynamic background transitions, and a full-screen display of the project's visual assets.